-Pursuant to Section 5561(A)of the Corporations Act 2001, the priority unsecured entitlements of employees who are directors and relatives of directors are capped at the amount of $2,000 for wages and superannuation and $1,500 for leave and terminational entitlements.
+Pursuant to Section 5561(A)of the Corporations Act 2001, the priority unsecured entitlements of employees who are directors and relatives of directors are capped at the amount of $2,000 for wages and superannuation and $1,500 for leave and termination entitlements.
 The balance of the entitlements ranks as an unsecured creditor claim.

 Note 7 Unsecured Creditors

-My investigations and proof of debts received to date detail the following creditors:
+My investigations and proof of debts received to date consist of the following creditors: